-Extractions are fairly self-explanatory, these are performed when a troublesome tooth is in need of being removed, whether it be wisdom teeth, impacted teeth, or any other problem causing teeth.
+Tooth extractions are fairly self-explanatory, these are performed when a troublesome tooth is in need of being removed, whether it be wisdom teeth, impacted teeth, or any other problem causing teeth.
 The gum tissue surrounding the problem tooth is cut until the tooth is revealed and then the tooth is wriggled back and forth until it comes out.
 In some cases the teeth are in so tight they require being broken and removed piece by piece.
 Understandably, this can be rough on one’s mouth and certainly requires rest and recuperation, often limiting one’s food intake to soft foods for a few days post-surgery.
 Fortunately, the wisdom tooth extraction procedure is fairly simple and straightforward, with minimal recovery time.

 Root Canals are probably the most feared and least understood dental procedure.
 A root canal is necessary when the nerves at the bottom of the tooth become infected.
 If left the infected tooth can create an abscess seriously damaging the jaw bone and surrounding tissue.
 To remove the tissue the dentist drills down until the nerve canal is exposed, and then removes the infected tissue, the area is then filled again to prevent future infection and then topped off with a crown.
 Root canal pain is typically heavily mitigated through the use of anesthetics and prescription drugs post-operation.
 Root canals are some of the fastest recovering surgeries requiring just a couple of days before all traces of pain are gone.

 Teeth Whitening is a simple service to help your smile shine like you know it should.
 Normal care for your teeth is not enough to prevent the daily staining from certain foods, cigarettes, and coffee.
 During the teeth whitening process two trays are created specifically for your teeth, you then daily for the course of a few days place the whitening paste in the trays and soak your teeth in them for a short time.